The Holloway Breast Health Center at Paoli Hospital offers stereotactic

 strenuous activity for 24 hours.

-products for seven days prior to the procedure to reduce the risk of
+seven days prior to the procedure to reduce the risk of bleeding.
+In

-bleeding.
-In addition, any ibuprofren products (Advil or Motrin) should
+addition, any ibuprofren products (Advil or Motrin) should not be taken

 If you are prescribed any nonsteroidal anti-inflammatory medications,

 Coumadin, Heparin, or any other blood thinning medications, or if you